“And my God shall supply all your need according to his riches in glory by Christ Jesus.”

 So your barns will be filled with plenty,

 And your vats will overflow with new wine.”

-God supplies our need when we meet someone else’s need.
+God supplies our needs when we meet someone else’s needs.

 God will commemorate sacrificial giving.
 Are you generous with others?
 Are you a stingy person?
 Is the reason you hang onto your money so tightly that you do not believe that God will supply your need?
 Do you believe that God will “resupply” you if you give to His cause?
 God’s commemorative giving does not apply to every believer.
 It applies only to those who have given sacrificially.
 Do you believe God will reimburse your generosity?

 I understand this fully.
 God supplied my need during a hard time years ago.
 It was through others that my needs were met because it was through God that their needs were met which enabled them to help me.
 I know we can’t out give God but I sure want to try through helping others with their needs.